-Improperly adjusted seat height could affect the rider's ability to reach the handlebar and pedals resulting in unexpected movement, loss of control and serious injury or death.
+Improperly adjusted seat height could affect the rider's ability to reach the handlebar and pedals may result in an unexpected movement, loss of control and serious injury or death.
 Follow these guidelines when adjusting the seat height.
 Always ensure the seat post minimum insertion marks are below the seat clamp and cannot be seen.
 Ensure the seat clamp is locked and the seat cannot move.